alecGraves/Agentic/README.md

 `Agentic` uses the OpenAI API, so anything that supports it should work.
 Ollama and llama.cpp are popular programs to run local LLMs. llama.cpp is faster, so this guide covers its use.

-Cloud LLM providers will receive any data you choose to send them through `AI Agent` commands, cloud server compute availability can fluctuate, and cloud-hosted model behavior can change suddenly.
-Due to these problems, it is often better to rely on open-weight local/on-premise models.
+Cloud LLM providers receive any data you choose to send them through `AI Agent` commands, cloud server compute availability can fluctuate, and cloud-hosted model behavior can change suddenly.
+Due to these problems, it is often better to rely on open-weight local/on-premise models for many  projects.
 Many good models like GPT-OSS-20B will run with >90k tokens (~360k characters) of context on a 16 GB graphics card such as the AMD RX 9060 or Nvidia 5060 TI at >50 tk/s or two 8 GB graphics cards like the Nvidia T1000 at >25 tk/s.
 Larger models like GPT-OSS-120B can run on a modern CPU system with 128 GB of RAM at 20tk/s.
-Using these options can improve developer productivity and significantly reduce operating costs for running LLMs (e.g. GPT-OSS-20B is $0.05/mil tokens electricity cost running on a 200W local GPU, while the roughly equivalent GPT-5-nano is $0.45/mil tokens: 9x more expensive).
+Using local options can similarly improve development speed at a significantly reduced operating cost (e.g., GPT-OSS-20B is $0.05/mil tokens electricity cost running on a 200W local GPU, while the roughly equivalent GPT-5-nano is $0.45/mil tokens: 9x more expensive).

 ### 1. Build llama.cpp (updated 2025)
 To install [llama.cpp](https://github.com/ggml-org/llama.cpp), compile it for your platform.
 The llama-server file is located at `build/bin/llama-server`